China–Pakistan Economic Corridor: Baloch militants

 The Pakistani government reported that over 800 Baloch militants surrendered to security forces in 2016 following the launch of a reconciliation program, including over 200 at a single ceremony in November 2016.
 Balakh Sher Badini, a senior commander of the Balochistan Liberation Army, surrendered to Pakistani forces in January 2017.
 Shortly thereafter, another 21 militants from the Balochistan Republican Army, including 3 commanders, also surrendered.
 A few days later, high-ranking militant commander Lal Din Bugti surrendered along with 6 other commanders.
 By 2017, separatist violence in the province had decreased significantly, making these groups much less of a threat compared to Islamist militants.

 Pakistan faced Taliban insurgent violence that largely began in 2008 during the rule of General Pervez Musharraf.
 China reportedly expressed concern that militant groups in Xinjiang could collaborate with Tehrik-i-Taliban militants in Pakistan.
 In 2014, Pakistan launched Operation Zarb-e-Azb to eradicate Tehrik-i-Taliban militants from Pakistani territory, following an attack on Karachi's airport and the 2014 Peshawar school massacre, in which terrorists from Tehrik-i-Taliban killed 148 school children.

 Following the launch of Operation Zarb-e-Azb, violence in Pakistan has drastically declined.
 In 2016, the number of deaths from acts of violence was the lowest since the current wave of violence began in 2007, with total fatalities dropping nearly 66% compared to 2014.
 Acts of terrorist violence fell 75% between 2014 and 2016.
-According to the South Asia Terrorism Portal, civilian fatalities from terrorist attacks in 2013 stood at 3,001, while the number had declined to 612 by 2016, the lowest number since 2005.
+According to the South Asia Terrorism Portal, civilian fatalities from terrorist attacks in 2013 stood at 3,001, while the number had declined to 612 by 2016, the lowest number since 2005.Saindak Metals Limited (SML), the state-owned Pakistani company that jointly operates the country's largest copper-and-gold mine with China, warned the federal government that the project's operations may have to stop within a month unless the security situation in Balochistan improves.